 It is important for students to practice changing groups of 10 ones into tens, groups of 10 tens into hundreds, and so on.
 They need the support of visual representations of groupings to develop a conceptual understanding of the algorithm.

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 57.

 Example

-Students can also use a place value mat that organizes the material by the position of the digit in the number.
+Students can also use a place value mat that organizes the blocks by the position of the digit in the number.

-The same numeric expression (\(186\; + \;156\)) can be represented using drawings.
+The same numeric expression (\(186\; + \;156\)) can be represented using visuals that a student chooses.
 In this way, students demonstrate some level of abstraction since a drawing is used to represent 100, 10 or 1.

 Subtraction Without Regrouping

-As with addition, students often use manipulatives to perform subtractions.
+As with addition, students often use manipulatives to perform subtraction.
 This strategy helps them grasp the concept of separation, although it is not very effective when dealing with large numbers.

-Base 10 materials allow students to perform subtraction using separation.
+Base ten blocks allow students to perform subtraction by separating or removing.

 Example 1

-If students use the place value mat for subtraction, some students are inclined to represent the 2 terms.
-The subtraction is then done by comparison.
+If students use the place value mat for subtraction, some will represent the both terms.
+In this case, subtraction is performed by comparison.

 Example 2